 So far, just over 400 people have voluntarily banned themselves from entering a Maryland casino or face possible trespassing charges.

 About 34 have been caught.

-He said in addition to the list, funding is being set aside for all types of treatment, including hiring more counselors, starting more programs and ensuring there is follow-up.
+He said in addition to the list, funding is being set aside for all types of treatment, including hiring more counselors, starting more programs and ensuring

-gamblers from all over the country are signing up.
+Like in Ohio, gamblers from all over the country are signing up.

 "We continue to see more people from out of state sign up.
 So, we are seeing a significant number of people on the list from Virginia, from DC, Pennsylvania, and we expect that to continue as we see larger facilities in the state open,” Martino said.